hoangduytran/blender-manual/manual/files/media/image_formats.rst

       JPEG-like lossy algorithm from DreamWorks; compresses blocks 32 scanlines together.
    :``DWAB``:
       Same as ``DWAA`` but compresses blocks of 256 scanlines.
-Z Buffer
-   Save the depth information.
-   In Blender, this now is written in floats too, denoting the exact distance from the camera.
 Preview
    On rendering animations (or single frames via command line), Blender saves the same image also as a JPEG, for quick preview or download.